vx-zone/vx-zone.github.io/_posts/2022-08-28-schmidtcrypto-Ahmet.md

 $$M=C^D mod P.Q$$ is given to decrypt it.
 Chinese Remaider is already given thus,

-#  Application Theorem with A Example
+#  Application Theorem with An Example

 We are going to demonstrate P = 7 and Q = 11 thus $$N=P^2.Q=539$$